 Prolific fingerboards are also great for learning new tricks such as ollies and kickflips because of their remarkable durability.

-How Long Does Fingerboard Last?
+How Long Does A Fingerboard Last With Regular Use?

 It depends on how much you skate.
 If you’re skating every day, you might need a new fingerboard once a month or so.
 But if you only skate every other week or so, your board may hold up for a few months.